sinclairzx81/typebox/readme.md

 ### Recursive Types

-TypeBox provides support for creating recursive schemas.
-This is handled with the `Type.Rec(...)` function.
-The following will create a `Node` type that contains an array of inner Nodes.
-Note that due to current restrictions on TypeScript recursive inference, it's currently not possible for TypeBox to statically infer for recursive types.
-Instead TypeBox will resolve inner recursive types as `any`.
+Recursive types can be created with the `Type.Rec(...)` function.
+The following creates a `Node` type that contains an array of inner Nodes.
+Note that due to current restrictions on TypeScript inference it is currently not possible for TypeBox to statically infer for recursive types.
+TypeBox will infer the inner recursive type as `any`.

 ```typescript
 const Node = Type.Rec(Self => Type.Object({   // const Node = {